ali-sattari/ali-sattari.github.io/content/posts/prometheus-at-scale-timing.md

 The story begins a few weeks or months after you have had the epiphany to scale out your Prometheus setup with Thanos.
 The new setup runs smoothly for a while with default parameters and you can shovel more resources from time to time to improve the performance.
 Such beautiful and simple times will soon be gone; one day you wake up to the reality that some heavy queries are taking most of the resources and grinding the whole system to a halt under load.
 The way these issues manifest is often through slowness and unresponsiveness of the whole system, which eventually can recover on it's own but take long time.

-But why this happen? two things are inevitable: users and chaos.
-Users of your system might hate you, themselves or the whole system and put a heavy query in a Grafana dashboard with `5s` refresh interval just for the heck of it.
-Most cloud computing environments nowadays are well-known agents of chaos, Your applications can and will get rescheduled for variety of reasons, especially if you are cost conscious and opt to use cheaper machines like [GCP preemptible](https://cloud.google.com/compute/docs/instances/preemptible) or [AWS Spot](https://aws.amazon.com/ec2/spot/) for your workloads.
+But why this happen? two things are inevitable: users and chaos[^2].
+Users of your system might hate you, themselves or the whole system[^1] and put a heavy query[^3] in a Grafana dashboard with `5s` refresh interval just for the heck of it.
+Most cloud computing environments[^4] nowadays are well-known agents of chaos, Your applications can and will get rescheduled for variety of reasons, especially if you are cost conscious and opt to use cheaper machines like [GCP preemptible](https://cloud.google.com/compute/docs/instances/preemptible) or [AWS Spot](https://aws.amazon.com/ec2/spot/) for your workloads.
 Thanos components [rely on each other](https://thanos.io/tip/thanos/service-discovery.md/#service-discovery) and wait for some time to drop an unresponsive peer out of their list.
 Combine all of these and you get the picture: heavy queries or chaos kills a component; other components still wait for it for a long time before giving up and hence slow down the whole system.
-This gets especially bold in the fan-out model of Thanos query.
+This gets especially bold in the fan-out model[^5] of Thanos query.

 ## The Parameters

 For a quick recap, in a [multi-cluster setup](https://banzaicloud.com/blog/multi-cluster-monitoring/#metric-query-flow), you would be having at least these set of components:

-- Thanos Sidecar: to upload TSDB blocks and also respond to queries for fresh data
+- Thanos Sidecar: to upload TSDB blocks and also respond to queries for fresh[^6] data
 - Thanos Store: to serve the previously uploaded TSDB blocks
-- Thanos Query: To connect these pieces together, do the [deduplication](https://thanos.io/tip/components/query.md/#deduplication) you were promised and provide a single endpoint for users
+- Thanos Query[^7]: To connect these pieces together, do the [deduplication](https://thanos.io/tip/components/query.md/#deduplication) you were promised and provide a single endpoint for users

 Tuning these parameters doesn't magically solve the issue; they help to minimize the blast radius of bad events when they happen.